shadowystupidcoder/Solana-Dexscreener-Moonshot-Sniper/readme.md

 # Dexscreener Moonshot Sniper

 This script will attempt to snipe every new Moonshot token (Program: MoonCVVNZFSYkqNXP6bxHLPL6QQJiMagDL3qcqUQTrG) for however many tokens you want.
 It will consistently be the first or second or third buyer.
 Super easy to run just follow the onscreen prompts.
 Try it with a burner wallet with 0.01 or so SOL if unsure.
 Obfuscated because people love to resell my code.
 Upload it to Virus Total for peace of mind.
 Disclaimer: I added a small fee on each snipe to fund development costs and support, etc. Any questions or for the unobfuscated source code add me on Discord: shadowystupidcoder

+if you found this useful please star the repo

 ![screenshot](demo.png)